Local setup¶

 If Python is not installed or the version is lower than 3.10, download the latest version from python.org/downloads.

-- On the sign-in page, just below the Login button
+- On the sign-in page, just below the Login button, or

-- Or at the bottom of any page once you're signed in
+- At the bottom of any page once you're signed in.

-The version appears in the format Opaque vx.x.x (for example, Opaque v2.3.0
+The version appears in the format Opaque vx.x.x (for example, Opaque v2.3.0).
+Make sure the OPAQUE Python SDK you install matches this version.

 -